trekcc-ops/gemp-stccg/README.md

 This module contains the card definitions of both styles.
 Originally, cards were each written in Java, one class per card, and the majority of LOTR-TCG cards are still implemented in that format here, in [/src/main/java/com/gempukku/lotro/cards](gemp-lotr/gemp-lotr-cards/src/main/java/com/gempukku/lotro/cards).

 However, in August 2019 work was underway to implement a "Second Edition" fan set, and requiring a server restart for every balance update and addition was proving to be too obnoxious, so the engine was extended to permit definitions of cards in JSON, which, as data, could simply be reloaded with an admin command rather than requiring a recompile.
-To date, all of the following card sets are implemented in JSON and not Java:
+To date, all the following card sets are implemented in JSON and not Java:

 * 0 (Promotional)
 * 1 (The Fellowship of the Ring)